nkahe/zsh/README.md

-# My Zsh setup
+# My Zsh configuration

-This is my maximalistic [Z shell aka Zsh](https://zsh.sourceforge.io/) setup.
+This is my maximalistic [Z shell aka Zsh](httpszsh.sourceforge.io/) configuration.
 It uses flexible and fast [Zinit plugin manager](https://github.com/zdharma-continuum/zinit).
 Some modules from [Prezto configuration framework](https://github.com/sorin-ionescu/prezto) are used and [some are forked from them](#forked-prezto-modules).
-This setup is mainly used in Linux but should work in Mac too although isn't actively tested.
+My environment is Linux but this should work in Mac too although isn't actively tested.

 ## Features